 Have you ever asked 'Can you have more than one life…

 At Reassured, most policies come with the option of a discretionary trust to provide you with the utmost flexibility, however, we can’t stress enough the importance of appointing a trustee you can rely on.

 At Reassured, we offer free expert support to help our customers write their life insurance in trust (if eligible).

 We provide a simple, non-advisory run-through of the trust application process (flexible or discretionary trusts), without any complex insurance jargon.

 This ensures you fully understand the process and are confident that your policy is dealt with as you wish after you're gone.

-Simply contact our customer service team today to make the most of your selfless investment with Reassured.
+Simply contact the customer service team at Reassured today to make the most of your life insurance pay out.

+Have you ever asked 'Can you have more than one life…